 Apart from this, locals are very amiable and approachable, and they will help you out in any situation, so don’t hesitate and approach them if you need help.
 While hiking and trekking around this pristine valley avoid taking shortcuts unless accompanied by a professional guide.

 While travelling, it’s always easy if have some sort of itinerary before travelling as it helps you plan better.
-I hope my Kasol itinerary for 4 days will help you accommodate maximum places according to your needs.
+I hope my Kasol itinerary for 4 days will help you accommodate maximum number of places according to your needs.

 Happy Wayfaring 🙂